 - Clinical Audit Finalist: Cambridge University Hospitals NHSFT

 - Clinical Audit Finalist: University Hospitals of Derby and Burton

-- Clinical Audit Prize: Medway Maritime NHS Foundation Trust
+- Clinical Audit Finalist: Medway Maritime NHS Foundation Trust

 - Clinical Audit Finalist: London Ambulance Trust